umbopepato/visua-website/_guide/structuring-identity-files.md

 }
 ```

-The provided paths are considered to be relative to the main `identity.css` and can be nested in folders.
+The provided paths are considered to be relative to the main `identity.css`.
 The other
-linked stylesheets must have the same structure of the main one and can import others in turn.
+linked stylesheets must follow the same structure described in this page and can import others in turn.

 Currently the `@import` is the only supported at-rule: others like `@media` of `@keyframes` have no result on the
 behavior of your visua environment and will eventually cause some warnings when using the CLI.